picarrow/hit-match/README.md

 execute as @e if score @s ehm.id = $direct ehm._ run say Direct Entity, selected by method 1. execute as @e[predicate=hit_match:is_direct] run say Direct Entity, selected by method 2. execute if score $direct ehm._ = $direct ehm._ as @e[predicate=hit_match:is_direct,limit=1] run say Direct Entity, selected efficiently.

-# Source Entity, if present
-execute as @e if score @s ehm.id = $direct ehm._ on origin run say Source Entity, selected by method 1. execute as @e[predicate=hit_match:is_direct] on origin run say Source Entity, selected by method 2. execute if score $direct ehm._ = $direct ehm._ as @e[predicate=hit_match:is_direct,limit=1] on origin run say Source Entity, selected efficiently.
 ```
+Unfortunately, it is not always possible to select the source entity with Hit Match, and the way to select it varies depending on the actors.
+To select it:
+- The `execute` subcommand `on attacker` can be used when the source entity is a living entity and must be executed by the victim entity.
+- The `execute` subcommand`on origin` can be used when the direct entity has an origin and must be executed by the direct entity.

-The subcommand of `execute`, `on attacker` should still be used where it applies as it is extremely efficient.
+`on attacker` should be used wherever else it applies as it is extremely efficient.
-Depending on the damage exchange, it can select either the direct or source entity, though only if they are considered a living entity.
 ## 🟧 Caveat of `/damage`
 &nbsp;&nbsp;&nbsp;&nbsp;When the `/damage` command is used to exchange damage between a player and another entity, it invokes an unnecessary performance cost.
 This is because the command can trigger the `player_hurt_entity` and `entity_hurt_player` advancement triggers, which fire expensive criteria checks within Hit Match.